SooryaGeorge7/Patient-Manager/README.md

 [Link to Users sheet in google sheet](https://docs.google.com/spreadsheets/d/1dkCCupGQAcPjtaDc4UBFdGyKOdK8X6IkiDllRYUHD6U/edit?usp=sharing)
 The users sheet contains the user's username and password(hashed with bcrypt).
 The hashed password is stored in case if the system is hacked they would not be able to access passwords to log in to the program.
-This sheet is user when patient tries signing in/registering to store new username/password and when logging in to check if inputted username and password match the ones in the datasheet.
+This sheet is used when patient tries signing in/registering to store new username/password and when logging in to check if inputted username and password match the ones in the datasheet.

 2. The patients sheet